HashNuke/elixir-for-breakfast/README.md

 ## Requirements

-Install Erlang 18.0 & Elixir 1.0.5 by any of the following means:
+Install Erlang 18.0 & Elixir 1.0.5 by any of the following means.

+Verify your installation by checking if running the `iex` command opens a console.
+You can quit the console by running `ctrl+c`, enter `a` and then press the `enter` key.

 ##### Pre-compiled packages